 Stress can help us focus.

 It’s what some top players refer to as “the game slowing down”.
-It’s because our brain drops all unnecessary stimuli and focus exclusively on what matters.
-It’s the so called “tunnel vision”.
+It’s because our brain drops all unnecessary stimuli and focuses exclusively on what matters.
+It’s the so-called “tunnel vision”.

-But above that threshold stress make us ineffective.
+But above that threshold, stress makes us ineffective.
 Most of us, as a matter of fact, get too aroused in stressful situations.

 Above 145 part of our body functions start to shut down.
 That’s why for some it’s difficult to even dial the police phone number.

-Our snap judgement tends indeed to be impaired by extreme stress or life and death scenarios.
+Our snap judgment tends indeed to be impaired by extreme stress or life-and-death scenarios.